junetroan/Deep-Learning-Strategies/README.md

 # Deep Learning Strategies
 This repository includes the code that was developed for my master's thesis, _**Novel Deep Learning Strategies for Time Series Forecasting**_, in which I explore how novel deep-learning strategies can be used for time series forecasting.
+The code was developed during the autumn of 2023 as a part of the course _TKP4680 Chemical Engineering, Specialization Project_ and in the spring of 2024 for the course _TKP4900 Chemical Process Technology, Master's Thesis_ at the Norwegian University of Science and Technology.
+The documents written for the specialisation project and the master's thesis are included in the Thesis folder.

-The work consisted of understanding state-of-the-art models and developing and testing novel strategies throughout four case studies.
+The work involved understanding state-of-the-art models and developing and testing novel strategies throughout four case studies.
 The case studies performed during this work are the following:
 - 〽️ **Lotka Volterra system (Applied Mathematics):** Synthetic data from an LV system is often used to analyse nonlinear, dynamic systems.
 - 🐇 **Hare and Lynx system (Ecology):** Real-world data from the Hare and Lynx ecosystem recorded through 80 consecutive years.
 - 💵 **Nasdaq Composite (Finance):** Real-world historical data of the Nasdaq Composite.